S&T Education Resources

 different ways of expressing risk and an awareness of the

 To be aware that there is a variety of factors which impinge on people’s assessment of risk.

 That risk assessment is central to many of the decisions raised by science in contemporary society.

-has made substantial contributions to the quality of life
+substantial contributions to the quality of life of many

 people, there has been a set of unintended outcomes as